 In Seoul we visited Jogyesa Temple where there was a chrysanthemum festival in progress.
 The flowers were beautifully formed into in shapes of animals, flowers and many other objects.

-I have always felt that it is imperative to be open minded, respectful and courteous of the beliefs of others, and never to mock, smirk or pass judgement.
+I have always felt that it is imperative to be open minded, respectful and courteous of the beliefs of others, and never to pass judgement.
 We all cling to our belief systems, and we may fall short on many occasions, and that is where forgiveness and grace come in.
 In this time of divisiveness, hatred, finger pointing and accusations, maybe we all need to give a little more grace and forgive a little more often.